Wherever you are in Hull, we’ve got an instructor for you. Our top areas include:

 From there you might cross the river Hull, in which case you’ll face a lot of roundabouts.
 Otherwise, you could dip off into quieter residential streets, or keep to the A1165 heading west.
 The DVSA no longer publishes test routes, but your instructor will help you learn all the roads around the test centre so you’re fully prepared on the big day.

-Before you start learning, you’ll need to pick your transmission.
+Before you start learning, you’ll need to pick between manual and automatic driving lessons.
 Luckily, we’ve got instructors who teach both!

 A manual licence lets you drive both manual and automatic cars, which means it’s more flexible than an automatic licence (which restricts you to automatics).
 Manual lessons are also cheaper, but there’s more to learn with the clutch, so you could end up passing slower than if you were going for an automatic licence.